okadash/docker-shells/README.md

 # About

 **[docker-shells](https://okadash.github.io/docker-shells/)** is a collection of shells inside docker containers.
-You can use shells with various versions and various os images.
+You can use shells with various versions on latest os images.

 All docker images can be pulled from [DockerHub](https://hub.docker.com/u/okadash) and each image has /bin/sh as a symbolic link for target shells (bash, dash, ksh, busybox, etc.).